-The Village's Unassigned Fund Balance is viewed by the Administration as a measurement of Village financial stability.
-Unassigned general fund balance decreased to \$13.65 million during the current 2022 fiscal year.
-The decrease is primarily due to the increase in transfers to the Capital Projects Fund for additional capital investment.
+The Village's Unassigned Fund Balance is considered by the Administration as a gauge of Village financial stability.
+The unassigned general fund balance increased to \$15.79 million during the 2023 fiscal year primarily due to increases in several revenue categories.

-The FY 2022/23 Budget reflects continued improvement to citizen services, public safety, and public facility maintenance while emphasizing improved community appearance and financial stability.
-Most importantly, the budget provides necessary resources for the Village of North Palm Beach to maintain and further improve services to our residents without increasing the millage rate and without having to use the General Fund Unassigned Fund Balance.
-The Village's operating millage rate was decreased to \$7.00 mils.
+The FY 2023/24 Budget reflects ongoing enhancements to citizen services, public safety, and public facility maintenance while placing emphasis on improving community appearance and financial stability.
+Most importantly, the budget provides essential resources for the Village of North Palm Beach to maintain and further enhance services for residents without raising the millage rate or dipping into the General Fund Unassigned Fund Balance.
+The Village's operating millage rate was reduced to \$6.90 mils.

-The Village's financial plan represents an aggressive approach to adequately maintain infrastructure and address gaps in the organization in order to deliver services to the community.
-While the budget allocates resources to improve the Village's ability to address service and maintenance demands annually, there are also significant capital investments to be made that will be unique to the upcoming fiscal year.
-Improvement of the dry storage area in Anchorage Park and providing funding to Palm Beach County to incorporate aesthetic features and pedestrian amenities into their design of the Prosperity Farms Road Bridge Replacement Project are unique investments for the upcoming year.
+The Village's financial plan embodies an assertive approach to adequately sustain infrastructure and address organizational gaps to deliver services to the community.
+While the budget allocates resources to enhance the Village's ability to handle service and maintenance demands annually, there are also notable capital investments planned for the upcoming fiscal year.
+Enhancing the dry storage area in Anchorage Park and providing funding to Palm Beach County to incorporate aesthetic features and pedestrian amenities into their design of the Prosperity Farms Road Bridge Replacement Project are distinctive investments for the upcoming year.

-These upcoming investments will result in increased expenditures; however, increasing property valuations and continued state and national economic growth will blunt the impact of these projects to the annual financial plan.
+These forthcoming investments will result in increased expenditures; however, rising property valuations and sustained state and national economic growth will mitigate the impact of these projects on the annual financial plan.